courselabs/docker/labs/multi-stage/solution.md

 Running the app with a custom port just needs you to pass the arguments to the application:

 ```
+# run the app listening on port 5000 inside the container:
 docker run -d -P --name whoami2 whoami -port 5000
 ```